Skip to Content

 Which Appliances Should You Provide to Tenants?

 While every rental market is different, tenants are more compelled to rent a home that comes with at least a few appliances in certain parts.
-There are only a few tenants who are okay with the cost and bother of buying and then moving in with these large and heavy appliances.
-A rental home that has them will be much more attractive.
+Very few tenants are willing to deal with the cost and inconvenience of buying and moving in large, heavy appliances.
+A rental home that includes these appliances will be much more appealing.
 Many rentals, especially among single-family rental properties, tenants do not like having to go to laundromats to do their laundry.
 Both are expensive and time-consuming.
 They are aspects that many tenants would pay a higher rent to avoid.

 You may want to consider where to put appliances that renters do not want to use during their tenancy.
 Some may have their own appliances; in these instances, having a backup location to place appliances for the next renter should be done.

-One final question that both property owners and tenants often ask is whether the law mandates landlords to give appliances.
-Most of the time if you advertise your rental as “unfurnished,” the answer is no. Few, if any, local municipalities require landlords to have appliances.
+Property owners and tenants often have one final question: Are landlords legally required to provide appliances?
+Generally, if you advertise your rental as “unfurnished,” the answer is no. In fact, few, if any, local municipalities mandate that landlords must supply appliances.

-So the question is not a legal one.
-But it will help you to maximize your monthly cash flows.
-Again, being aware of your local market and what the other landlords give out in your area is key.
-But you should always bear in mind to work within the limits of your budget.
-If having appliances for your rental property would cause extreme financial difficulty, you should wait until you are in a better position to do so.
-For all of these reasons, selecting which appliances to provide in your rental is a choice that only you can make.
+Therefore, this question is not a legal issue but rather one that can help you maximize your monthly cash flow.
+Being aware of your local market and what other landlords are offering in your area is crucial.
+However, it’s important to stay within your budget.
+If providing appliances would create significant financial strain, it may be best to wait until you are in a better financial position to do so.

-Would you like to know more about how to accurately assess your local rental market to set rental rates and make key decisions about your property?
+Would you like to know more about accurately assessing your local Chamblee rental market to set rental rates and make key decisions about your property?
 Real Property Management Greenway can help!
-Contact us online or call our office to speak with a Chamblee property manager today.
+Contact us online or call our office to speak with a property manager today.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.